thomas0345/project_momentum/README.md

 3. Summarize the results and generate a report and a presentation in LaTeX

 ## Prerequisites
-Ensure the Docker is installed on your local machine and that it is running:
+Ensure Docker is installed on your local machine and that it is running:
 - Docker (latest version): [Install Docker](https://docs.docker.com/get-docker/)

 ## Terminal Instructions